Date: 02/11/2027 Time: 4:00-5:00 Location: internet Type: Webinar

 Description

-In this Clicker series, co-facilitators Amy and Rose will provide a open forum for sharing Clicker tips, success stories, problems, solutions and for answering any other questions you have related to Clicker.
+In this monthly Clicker Support session, co-facilitators Amy and Rose will provide an open forum for sharing Clicker tips, success stories, problems, solutions, and for answering any other questions you have related to Clicker.
 Our goal is to remove any barriers to using Clicker with students and help you build more strategies for improved student writing outcomes.
-When you sign up for this session please complete this survey to provide feedback about your use of Clicker, so the facilitators can come prepared to address your needs.
-(Survey Link Coming Soon)
+When you sign up for this session, please complete the corresponding survey to provide feedback about your use of Clicker, so the facilitators can come prepared to address your needs.

-02/11/2027 Session 4 – Explore alternative access tips and tricks in Clicker to remove barriers and support all students in becoming writers.”
+2/11/27 – Clicker Collaborative: Sharing Strategies for Writing Access – Session 4 – Explore alternative access tips and tricks in Clicker to remove barriers and support all students in becoming writers.

 Presenters